scaramangagency/craft-litespeedcache/README.md

 {% cache globally using key craft.request.path ~ '/p' ~ craft.request.getPageNum ~ '%%' ~ cacheKeyType until cacheUntil %}
 ~~~~

 For any parameters that are **truly** global parameters, like navigation, prefix the key with `global%%`.
-This will trigger a blanket destroy instead of per-URL, as every page will need to be refreshed for navigation changes to take effect.
+This will trigger a global purge instead of purging per URL, as every page will need to be refreshed for navigation changes to take effect.
 ~~~~
 {% cache globally using key 'global%%navigation' %}
 ~~~~

 ## Notes

 I'd recommend setting `globally` to reduce the amount of cache records that you get, otherwise you'll end up with hunderds of cache records if there are URL paramaters defined for a page.
-This plugin can also be pretty processor intensive, so test if you experience huge slowdowns whilst using *Clear caches per URL*

-## Support

-If you're having issues with the *Clear caches per URL*, switch it off and default back to the blanket deletion.
+This plugin does run the LSCache clearances as a batched task, so hopefully it shouldn't be too intensive on the server.
+If you're noticing massive latency issues, it might be worth knocking it back to global purging.